hy1943131024/MDCLBR/README.md

 1. Decompress the dataset file into the current folder:

    > tar -zxvf dataset.tgz

-   Noted: for the iFashion dataset, we incorporate three additional files: user\_id\_map.json, item\_id\_map.json, and bundle\_id\_map.json, which record the id mappings between the original string-formatted id in the POG dataset and the integer-formatted id in our dataset.
-You may use the mappings to obtain the original content information of the items/outfits.
-We do not use any content information in this work.

 2. Train MDCLBR on the dataset Youshu with GPU 0: